 The great thing about this method is that you’ll never find yourself wondering where you set down that empty needle… it will always follow you!

-Knitting with straight needles is the most common for those learning to knit.
+Knitting with straight needles is the most commonly used style of those learning to knit.
 Straight knitting needles can be purchased in metal, plastic, bamboo and wood forms.
 The advantage to knitting on Knit Picks needles with end caps are that large pieces of knitting or knitting with heavy yarn is less painful.
 The burden of the knitted fabric is allowed to be spread over the needle and down the cable into your lap.
-On standard straight needles, the pressure of the weight of the knitting on your wrists can be overwhelming.
+On standard straight needles, the pressure on your wrists from the knitted fabric weight can be overwhelming.

 If you own Knit Picks Options needles, you can create “straight” needles with a few adjustments.
 You’ll need a set of needle tips, 2 cables, and 2 end caps.
 Attach one needle tip and one end cap to each cable.